 WHAT DRIVES YOU PERSONALLY TO STRIVE FOR HEALTH EQUITY?

 I think what drives me the most is that there is a lack of resources.
 It’s what drives me to work in the field of homelessness to make sure all those resources are apparent to the young folks that I work with.

 TELL ME ABOUT YOUR WORK WITH THE LA LGBT CENTER.
 WHAT BROUGHT YOU THERE?

-I lead an ambassadorship program that includes training, workshops and conferences that I take them to and present to them to get skills and tools to be effective in engaging the youth that are in the center as well engaging themselves to use program services to move further and forward with their lives.
+I lead an ambassadorship program that includes training, workshops and conferences to get skills and tools to be effective in engaging the youth that are in the center as well engaging themselves to use program services to move further and forward with their lives.

-That’s one of the most powerful things that I do because it also creates the drive for them to step up, engage in their communities and participate in creating programs and curriculum toward information that they’re talking about.
+That’s one of the most powerful things that I do, it also creates the drive for them to step up, engage in their communities and participate in creating programs and curriculum toward information that they’re talking about.

 WHY ARE THESE RESOURCES IMPORTANT?

 Everyone deserves a chance.
 Programs like [LA LGBT Center] ensure that and bring about healing and empowerment to give everyone a fighting chance to wake up and not feel like there’s nothing left for them.